 What are panic attacks?

 Panic attacks are tendencies wherein people feel sudden overwhelming anxiety and fear.
 The extreme feeling of anxiety causes the heart to pound fast.
 Breathing can be hard.
 A person may feel like s/he is going crazy or dying.
-If untreated, people with the panic attack are more likely to develop a panic disorder.
+If untreated, people with a panic attack are more likely to develop a panic disorder.
 Fortunately, panic attacks are treatable.
 With proper treatment, a person can live a normal life again.

 Symptoms of panic attacks